In search of higher Bochner theorem: Introduction

 \end{remark}

-\begin{remark}{\rm It is clear that if an operator $L$ solves Problems~\ref{CBK-problem} or ~\ref{prob:genBK}, then for any univariate polynomial $s$ of positive degree, the operator $s(L)$ also solves the same problem with the same sequence of eigenpolynomials $\{P_n^L(x)\}$ and the sequence of eigenvalues coinciding with $\{s(\la(n))\}$.
+\begin{remark}{\rm It is clear that if an operator $L$ solves Problems~\ref{CBK-problem} or ~\ref{prob:genBK}, then for any univariate polynomial $s$ of positive degree, the operator $s(L)$ also solves the same problem with the same sequence of eigenpolynomials $\{P_n^L(x)\}$ and the sequence of eigenvalues coinciding with $\{s(\la_n)\}$.
 Therefore in what follows, we will always assume that $L$ is the operator of the lowest order with a given sequence of eigenpolynomials. } \end{remark}

 \begin{remark}{\rm Another way to produce new solutions to Problems~\ref{CBK-problem} and ~\ref{prob:genBK} from the existing ones is to apply a bispectral Darboux transformation to the difference operator $\La$.
 This will produce a new difference operator $\widehat\La$ and a new differential operator $\widehat L$.
 However the order of $\widehat L$ could increase and, in fact, this is what happens in all known examples.
-We will call a differential operator $L$ \emph {irreducible} if it cannot be obtained by applying a bispectral Darboux transformation to a differential operator of a lower order. } \end{remark}
+We will call a differential operator $L$ \emph {irreducible} if it cannot be obtained by applying a bispectral Darboux transformation to a differential operator of a lower order.
+(For general information about Darboux transformation consult e.g. \cite{BrBr}). } \end{remark}

 Most of the above situations allow application of Darboux transformations on the side of the difference operator.
-More precisely, let us present the operator $\La$ as a matrix, acting on the vector $(P_0, P_1, \dots).$ Then in certain situations there exists a factorisation of $\La$ as
+More precisely, let us present the operator $\La$ as a matrix, acting on the column vector $\mathcal P(x)=(P_0(x), P_1(x), \dots)^T$ of polynomials in the variable $x$.
+Then in certain situations there exists a factorisation of $\La$

-where $D_1$ and $D_2$ are rational functions of $n$, and, additionally, $D_1$ is an upper triangular while $D_2$ is a lower triangular matrices.
+where $D_1$ and $D_2$ are rational functions of $n$, and, additionally, $D_1$ is an upper triangular matrix while $D_2$ is a lower triangular matrix.
 Set